 Of course, if the substituents attached to the carbocation are the same, the stereochemistry is irrelevant because it is not a chiral carbon atom.
 Therefore, the racemic mixture is not formed.
 However, if the substituents attached to the chiral carbon are all different, a mirror image isomer will be produced.

 Racemic isomers are important in stereochemistry.
-Understand that in the SN1 reaction, racemization causes the products to mix together.
+Understand that in the SN1 reaction, racemization causes the two products to mix together.

 Three-Dimensional Inversion SN2 Reaction: Walden Inversion

 The reaction in which the chiral center of the molecule changes is called Walden inversion.
-There are several organic chemical reactions that can cause Walden inversion, and the SN2 reaction is one of them.
+There are several organic chemical reactions that cause Walden inversion, and the SN2 reaction is one of them.

 Tertiary Alkyl Groups Don’t Cause Reactions Due to Steric Hindrance